How Lindsay Adler Became One of the World’s Top Fashion Photographers

-How did you decide to focus on fashion photography as a career?
+How did you get into fashion photography as a career?

-What advice would you give someone interested in pursuing a similar job?
+What advice would you give someone interested in pursuing a similar career?

 Surround yourself with competent, passionate people.
 Build a strong creative team to help you execute your vision.
 Find talented people to help you grow your business and expand you capabilities.
 Fashion photography certainly requires you to be a strong leader, but strong leaders need a great team to help them achieve their goals.

 Which artists or photographers do you most admire?
 How has their work influenced your own?

 I’ve been influenced by DOZENS of photographers.
 Sometimes I am inspired by their lighting, or their use of fabric, or their portrayal of women.
 I find that gathering many influences (instead of just a few) helps you to be more authentic and less of a ‘copycat.’
 My lighting inspiration is most from Albert Watson and Solve Sundsbo.
 I am absolutely enamored with Lillian Bassman‘s experimental approach to image-making, along with her strong and elegant portrayal of women.

 Do you still have time to shoot personal work as well as commercial?